cwchan0212/self-user-file/README.md

 ```

-> Note: ejs fails to handle the **select** html tag, **selected=""** is showed as below.
+> Note: ejs fails to handle the **select** html tag, **selected=""** is then resulted.
 The alternative method should be used.
 (See: https://stackoverflow.com/questions/34878180/html-select-option-with-ejs )

 ```
               <option value="Miss" selected="">